A Simple Guide to Using CSS3 Multiple Backgrounds

 }

-In this code, we have added the same four images with different positions in accordance, producing this stunning results.
+In this example, we added the same four images with different positions, resulting in a stunning effect.

-Furthermore, we can make the result even more stunning by adding CSS3 Animations.
-To make the coding simpler, we are going to use only the standard syntax from W3C, but remember that the browsers – IE9, Firefox, Opera, Chrome, and Safari – still need their respective prefixes for this to work.
+We can make the result even more impressive by adding CSS3 Animations.
+To keep the coding simple, we will use only the standard syntax from W3C.
+However, keep in mind that browsers like IE9, Firefox, Opera, Chrome, and Safari still need their respective prefixes for this to work correctly.

 @keyframes weather {